-At December 31, 2019 and 2018, indicators of impairment were identified and E&E assets were evaluated for impairment.
-There was no impairment present in 2019.
-In 2018, the combined book value of the Development and Production CGU's and E&E exceeded their combined recoverable value, using the measurement methodology described in note 10, resulting in an impairment of \$77 million of E&E assets.
+At December 31, 2020, indicators of impairment were identified and E&E assets were evaluated for impairment.
+In 2020, the combined book value of the Development and Production CGU's and E&E exceeded their combined recoverable value, using the measurement methodology described in note 9, resulting in an impairment of \$24 million of E&E assets.

-In 2018, the recoverable amount of the E&E assets was \$68 million.
-Fair value was developed using a level 2 measurement in the fair value hierarchy applying the assumptions described in note 10.
+In 2020, the recoverable amount of the E&E assets was \$15 million.
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described in note 9.